Skip to main content

 (c) Payment Structure

-• Enrollees shall pay no out-of-pocket costs for covered services.
+• Enrollees shall pay no out of pocket costs for any covered services.

-• Private insurance may continue to be used for all or just for services not covered under the pilot.
+• Private insurance may continue to be used for all services or for services not covered under the pilot program.

-• The Secretary of HHS shall oversee independent evaluation of:
+The Secretary of HHS shall oversee independent evaluation of the following metrics:

 • Cost per patient and per procedure